nginadofficial/nginad/README.md

 Usage Documentation: https://nginad.atlassian.net/wiki/display/NGIN/Using+Header+Bidding

 If you are upgrading from 1.6.7 please execute the SQL update in dbschema/releases/1.6/header-bidding-update-1.6.8/header-bidding-update.sql

+Also note that if you are upgrading from a prior version you need to add new lines to your nginx configurations from:

+* /server.configs/load.balancer/etc/nginx/conf.d/default.conf
+* /server.configs/slave.instance/etc/nginx/conf.d/default.conf

+You need to add the new HTTP header forwarding for X-Real-UA to the load balancer and the fastcgi_param HTTP_USER_AGENT in the nginx upstream back-end servers.

 January 18, 2016
 ------------------